CyFI-Lab-Public/MARSEA/s2e_linux/s2e/README.md

 ### 8 Sept 2021

 Symbolic data may cause state/path explosion.
 One tailored solution is to prune away paths that do not meet a certain condition.
 For instance, if exploration encounters a branch and the path you desire jumps to 0x402010, and not the alternative 0x402da5, you can kill the state that allows exploration to follow 0x402da5.
+For example, you can put the fllowing code in the ```onInstructionExecution()``` of the **CyFiFunctionModels**.

 ```
 if (relPc == 0x402da5) {